dasunmihiranga/TK-Dart/README.md

-# Thoga Kade Vegetable Shop Management System
+# Thoga Kade Vegetable Shop Management System -CLI

 ## Overview
 A command-line application for managing a vegetable shop inventory, orders, and reporting.